industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 ![importFlow2.PNG](graphics/importFlow2.PNG)

-After importing the JSON file, the password set in the IE Databus must be entered in the security settings of the MQTT-node.
+After importing the JSON file, the password set in the Databus must be entered in the security settings of the MQTT-node.

 ![ServerEinstellungen.PNG](graphics/Server_einstellungen.PNG)